October 17th, 2018

 Looking back at the dry hills and chain of mountains I came down in the days preceding.

 Sadly, there was a lot of graffiti and trash in this area.
 Besides that, I have been seeing tons of Mylar balloons.
 The consequences of being so close to such a huge urban area (Los Angeles) .
-We came to a bridge just as it was getting dark and found some really nice tent sites in the sand.
-It was still fairly warm out and a nice change from the cold nights of previous campsites.
+I came to a bridge just as it was getting dark and found some really nice tent sites in the sand.
+It was still fairly warm and a nice change from the cold nights of previous campsites.
 A half moon shone on the canyon walls as I made dinner.
 It was stark and hauntingly beautiful.